Crisis on Infinite Earths (Arrowverse): Development

 "Crisis on Infinite Earths" was first hinted at in the Arrowverse in the pilot episode of The Flash.
 In September 2018, three months before the release of "Elseworlds" (the Arrowverse crossover in the 2018–19 television season), Legends of Tomorrow executive producer Phil Klemmer said that the next crossover had "a loose shape".
 In early December 2018, a week before the airing of "Elseworlds", Arrow showrunner Beth Schwartz said that the producers of all the series "already know a lot about what's going on in next year's crossover"; according to Marc Guggenheim, "Elseworlds" would "lay the groundwork" for it.
-The end of "Elseworlds" revealed the crossover title and premise as "Crisis on Infinite Earths", adapting the story from the comic of the same name.
+The end of "Elseworlds" revealed the crossover title and premise as "Crisis on Infinite Earths", adapting the story from the 1985 comic of the same name by Marv Wolfman and George Pérez.
 "Elseworlds" introduced the characters Mar Novu / Monitor and Psycho-Pirate, and alluded to an impending "crisis".

 In January 2019, The Flash showrunner Todd Helbing said that the remainder of the fifth season would contain elements of the upcoming crossover.
 The CW president Mark Pedowitz called the crossover "the biggest, the most complicated one" to date, and was hopeful that Legends of Tomorrow (which did not participate in "Elseworlds" because of production complications) would be part of "Crisis".
 In May 2019, Pedowitz announced at The CW's upfront presentation that the crossover would include The Flash, Arrow, Supergirl, Legends of Tomorrow, and Batwoman in a five-episode event spanning late 2019 and early 2020.
 The crossover occurred in the ninth episodes of Supergirl's fifth season, Batwoman's first season, and The Flash's sixth season, in the eighth episode of Arrow's eighth season, and as a special episode of Legends of Tomorrow's fifth season which had not yet begun airing; this episode is not considered the series' season premiere.
-Guggenheim said that when they first presented the crossover to the studio and network, the creators stressed that they did not want the event to be "Crisis on CW Earths" but "to touch as many strands of the DC tapestry as possible."
-About the crossover's comparison to the Marvel Cinematic Universe film Avengers: Endgame (2019), Guggenheim said "for Barry and Oliver, there is an emotional denouement that is reminiscent of Endgame ...
+Guggenheim said that when they first presented the crossover to the studio and network, the creators stressed that they did not want the event to be "Crisis on CW Earths" but "to touch as many strands of the DC tapestry as possible".
+About the crossover's comparison to the Marvel Cinematic Universe (MCU) film Avengers: Endgame (2019), Guggenheim said "for Barry and Oliver, there is an emotional denouement that is reminiscent of Endgame ...
 Endgame is an exclamation point.
 'Crisis' is a semicolon".